mlundine/ShorelineSandbox/README.md

 # Part 5:

-Similarly, make a bunch of synthetic timeseries with known processes input
+Similarly, make a bunch of synthetic timeseries with known processes.

-See how much noise and data gaps we can add until an ML model fails at producing accurate predictions.
+See how much noise and data gaps we can add until a ML model fails at producing accurate predictions.

 Compare with actual satellite derived shoreline data.
+Can use CoastSat database and database from graduate work.

+# Part 6: Develop Workflow for Building ML Forecasting Model from CoastSeg Data

+1. Take CoastSeg tidally corrected timeseries matrix and downsample to maximum timedelta then downsample this result to maximum spacedelta.
+2. Train parallel LSTM model, using guidance from dissertation results.